+- a.
 Provide a parent/guardian consent form with the guidelines that Pacific Heritage Academy will use.

-- a.
+- i.
 Course materials and instruction will be free from bias related to the following:

-- i.
-Religious
+- 1. Religious

-- ii.
-Racial
+- 2. Racial

-- iii.
-Ethnic
+- 3. Ethnic

-- iv.
-Gender
+- 4. Gender

 - b.
 Receive and track parent and community complaints/comments.